Coderockr/backend-test/README.md

 4. __List__ of a person's investments
     1. This list should have pagination.

-__NOTE:__ the implementation of an interface will not be evaluated.
+__NOTE:__ the implementation of an interface will not be evaluated, and if implemented the endpoints still need to be usable/readable for a machine.

 ### Gain Calculation